Betsy

 It meant that Grafterburners camped near the lead where he won the Winning Rupert Stakes and Gold Edition Stakes before the Sunlight victory.

 “He has become a real sprinter, which isn’t a bad thing to be these days,” Schweida said.
-“He hasn’t raced for two months, and his form has just got better.
+“He hasn’t raced for two months, and his form has just got better.”

-“He beat Ninja and Savvy Hallie and Nashville Jack and he was still learning the game.
+“He beat Ninja and Savvy Hallie and Nashville Jack and he was still learning the game.”

 ”He still had a tendency to switch off if the jockey switches off, but he will get better at with time.”

-Schweida admits to be worried about the preparation for the Galaxy, which has gone smoothly in the past couple of weeks.
+Schweida admits to being worried about the preparation for the Galaxy, which has gone smoothly in the past couple of weeks.
 He tried a crucial barrier trial last week, but a good gallop before heading to Sydney eased Schweida’s fears.

 “Instead of trial, he went to Doomben and had a good spin around.
 When you have a horse like him, you start second-guessing,” Schweida said.
 “We find out if it was the right thing on Saturday.”